Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

-The results for all the 21 features introduced in Section~\ref{sec:novel_feat} and all DGPs, organized by subgraph structure, are summarized, mean (standard deviation), in Tables~\ref{tab:dgp_subgraphs} and \ref{tab:dgp_allrelat}.
+The results for all the 21 features introduced in Section~\ref{sec4} and all DGPs, organized by subgraph structure, are summarized, mean (standard deviation), in Tables~\ref{tab:dgp_subgraphs} and \ref{tab:dgp_allrelat}.
 The values have been Min-Max normalized (across models) for comparison purposes since the range of the different features varies across the different DGPs.
-The cells in the tables are coloured with a gradient based on the mean values: cells with a maximum value of 1 are coloured red, cells with a minimum value of 0 are coloured white, and the remainder with a hue of red colour proportional to its value.
+The cells in the tables are colored with a gradient based on the mean values: cells with a maximum value of 1 are colored red, cells with a minimum value of 0 are colored white, and the remainder with a hue of red color proportional to its value.

-The results indicate that each set of features - intra-layer (first two columns of each feature in Table~\ref{tab:dgp_subgraphs}), inter-layer (third column of each feature in Table~\ref{tab:dgp_subgraphs}), all-layer (first four columns of Table~\ref{tab:dgp_allrelat}) and relational (last five columns of Table~\ref{tab:dgp_allrelat}) - distinguishes two groups of MTS depending on properties pertaining to correlation (serial and cross) and volatility clustering.
+The results indicate that each set of features --- intra-layer (first two columns of each feature in Table~\ref{tab:dgp_subgraphs}), inter-layer (third column of each feature in Table~\ref{tab:dgp_subgraphs}), all-layer (top of Table~\ref{tab:dgp_allrelat}) and relational (bottom of Table~\ref{tab:dgp_allrelat}) --- distinguishes two groups of MTS based on properties related to correlation (serial and cross) and volatility clustering.

 Focusing on the characteristic of conditional heteroscedasticity, we can observe that the proposed mapping is sensitive to this property, particularly the Cross-HVG mapping.
 The visibility criterion is dependent on the very high and very low values of the data over time.
 Therefore, the heteroscedasticity and correlation between data impose additional limits on the cross visibility between values of different variables over time, leading to greater variability in the topological features of the HVG and, especially, Cross-HVG.
 This observation is evident in Table~\ref{tab:dgp_subgraphs} where the standard deviation values corresponding to the 100 samples of each DGP analyzed are higher for the VGARCH models.